Articles

 • can ‘invite’ challenges from disaffected claimants.

-The flexibility provided under a discretionary trust structure can be incorporated into the testamentary trust, allowing for beneficiaries to make the most of opportunities – and avoid unintended pitfalls.
+Similar flexibility to that provided under a discretionary trust structure is provided in a testamentary trust.
+This facilitates beneficiaries making the most of opportunities – and avoid unintended pitfalls.

 The flexibility provided under a testamentary trust in the Will may facilitate: